sharpenrocks/Sharpen/README.md

 - Recommendations.
 - Refactoring.
 - Configuration.

+## Installation

+You can [install *Sharpen* directly from Visual Studio](https://github.com/sharpenrocks/Sharpen/wiki/Installing-Sharpen) by using Extensions dialog or you can [download it](https://marketplace.visualstudio.com/items?itemName=ironcev.sharpen) from the Visual Studio Marketplace.

 ## Contributing
 *Sharpen* is a volunteer effort.
 Covering the whole C# evolution is a humongous task that cannot be carried out by a single person.
 So pitch in and join the development! :-) Before contributing, please make sure to read the [contribution guidelines](CONTRIBUTING.md).